Hotel phone systems – general description & typical hospitality features

 Hotel Phone System Actions Upon Hotel Guest Check-in/Check-out

-Why is it even important for the phone system to know the room status and which guest is currently using which room?
+Why is it even important for the hotel phone system (PBX / PABX) to know the room status and which guest is currently using which hotel room?

 Besides allowing calls, the hotel phone system should be updated with the guest’s name to be used as a caller ID, to allow for personalized response when the guest calls any of the hotel’s facilities.